FAQs

 What is the duration of the funding?

-The ADNI and HABS-HD Health Equity Scholars Program is a two-year commitment.
-The ADNI and HABS-HD funding is awarded for the duration of one year.
+The HESP is a two-year commitment and funding is awarded for the duration of one year.
 Funding for the second year in the program is not guaranteed and is contingent upon satisfactory performance, adequate progress on the outlined research project, and availability of funding.

 How are indirect costs handled?